Nesto Group: Foodbook Restaurant

-Foodbook is a multi-cuisine restaurant and is located in Al Rashidiya, Ajman and Muwaileh, Sharjah.
+Foodbook is a multi-cuisine restaurant and is located in Al Rashidiya, Dubai, Ajman and Muwaileh, Sharjah.

+Sasya Vegetarian Restaurant

+Sasya is a multi-cuisine restaurant and is located in Ajman and Sharjah.

+VegMe Vegetarian Restaurant

+VegMe is a multi-cuisine restaurant and is located in Ras Al-Khaimah, Ajman, Sharjah and Dubai.

 Nesto Central Kitchen

 This facility is located in Ajman and supplies cooked food items across all Nesto outlets in UAE.

 Nesto Bakery

 Nesto Bakery is located in Ajman and supplies breads, cakes and other baked food.